mihalea/i3expo/README.md

 # Overwiew

-Expo is an simple and straightforward way to get a visual impression of all your current virtual desktops that many compositing window managers use.
+i3expo is an simple and straightforward way to get a visual impression of all your current virtual desktops that many compositing window managers use.
 It's not a very powerful approach, but a very intuitive one and especially fits workflows that use lots of temporary windows or those in which the workspaces are mentally